|

 RPX Corporation, the first

 defensive patent aggregator.
-As of 5/12, these patents have been licensed to
+These patents have been licensed to

 companies, including many household names.